awinogrodzki/recontainer/README.md

 ![gzip size](https://img.shields.io/badge/gzipped-914B-green.svg)

-Can be used in any Node.js and browser applications.
+Can be used in any Node.js or browser applications.
 Built-in integration with React.

 ### Why?